-Coming up with a Paper Topic
+Coming up with a Topic for your Academic Articles

-This is one of the most important steps for academic publishing: choosing a topic.
+This is one of the most important steps in writing academic articles: choosing a topic.
 This applies especially to all those who are slogging through their graduate studies, often overworked and underpaid.
 As a key principle, one that has helped me a lot, always choose something that is eventually publishable.
 Think of it this way: you have to produce a good paper that would take your time and effort, so why not put your efforts into something that can be, with revisions, eventually published.
 Here are some of the steps that would help you choose your topic:

 - Choose something that you care about: I know this sounds like a cliché, but if you are going to put so much effort into a writing project, make sure that you care enough about it to sustain the activity.
 Furthermore, chances are if you care about an issue, it will eventually figure prominently in your future work.
 Therefore, use the forced opportunity of a graduate course to write about something that is likely to be important to you in the future.

 - Perform broad research.
 Broad research is usually synchronic: it means you look for whatever has been recently published about your tentative topic.
 This allows you to learn varied perspectives about your topic and will also enable you to place your argument within a contemporary discussion.